M4gnusMJ/CNC_Resonance_Calculator/README.md

 Uses compose for GUI

-Yet to implement is Timoschenko beam theroy for more accurate calculation of beam frequencies, and an About page.
-The application has not been published on the google play store due to not having gone thorugh mandatory beta testing.
+Future steps is implementing Timoschenko beam theroy for more accurate calculation of beam frequencies, and an About page.
+The application has also not been published on the google play store, due to not having gone thorugh mandatory beta testing.